tvanlaar/tvanlaar.github.io/teaching/index.md

 # {% include icon.html icon="fa-solid fa-microscope" %}Teaching

 Teaching is my favorite part of my job!
-Here you can find information about the classes I teach.
+Here you can find information about some of the classes I teach.
+I believe in the capabilities of all of my students and I am excited to help them reach their potential.

 {% include section.html %}

-## Highlighted

-{% include citation.html lookup="doi:10.3389/fevo.2022.1027399" style="rich" %}

-{% include section.html %}

-## All
+## Spring 2024

 {% include search-box.html %}